What is a Bank Lockbox Service and How is it Used for Payments

 Across the cash management process, Bank Lockbox Services have been around for decades as a way for treasury and finance teams to improve their receivable process for checks and other payments sent through the mail.
 But in today's digitally connected Internet economy, electronic alternatives to traditional lockbox services have emerged.

-Today we'll explore a little bit about the advantages and disadvantages of a lockbox services and how electronic lockbox alternatives such as an online billing portal may be the next step in the evolution to a traditional commercial lockbox service.
+Today we'll explore a little bit about the advantages and disadvantages of a lockbox services and how Digital Lockbox alternatives such as an online billing portal may be the next step in the evolution to a traditional commercial lockbox service.

 What is a Lockbox?